libops/docs/docs/development/cli.md

 ### backup

-Running `sitectl backup` will backup the database for your LibOps environment.
+Running `sitectl backup` will backup the database for your libops environment.
 For example you could backup the production database by running:

 ```
 sitectl backup -e production